CarmVarriale/ExamManager/README.md

 You will have to manually define the exam in a virtual environment such as Mobius or Ans.

 ## Contribution
-Contributions are welcome and encouraged through Issues and Pull Requests.
+Contributions are welcome and encouraged through Issues and Pull Requests on Github, at [https://github.com/CarmVarriale/ExamManager](https://github.com/CarmVarriale/ExamManager)

 For major changes, please open an issue first to discuss what you would like to change.

 ## Contributors